Rise and fall of the tyrannical emperor Domitian

 Despite his many achievements, Domitian was a controversial ruler.
 He was known for his harshness, love of luxury, and scandalous behavior.

-During his reign, Domitian was often paranoid and suspicious of those around him.
+According to them, during his reign, Domitian was often paranoid and suspicious of those around him.

 A number of ancient writers make comment on his odd behaviours, and they used these descriptions to explain why he became much more ruthless later on in his rule.